-Camellias are a great choice if you’re thinking about plants for containers, and they can also be planted directly in the garden.
-Their native growing conditions are in part-shady woodland, so avoid hot, sunny sites and give them protection from wind, frost and morning sun that can damage the flower buds after a frost.
+Camellias are a great choice if you’re thinking about container gardening ideas, and they can also be planted directly in the garden.
+Their native growing conditions are in part-shady woodland, so they don't like hot, sunny sites and need protection from wind, frost and morning sun that can damage the flower buds after a frost.

 How to prune camellias to keep them tidy

 You shouldn’t need to prune a young camellia plant until it’s around 4 years old, other than keeping broken or diseased branches in check.
 It’s best to wait until it is well established with the right growing conditions before you decide whether or not it needs to be pruned.

 When pruning any flowering shrub or plant, ensure that the blade you’re using is sharp and clean.
 It’s a good idea to sterilize your secateurs if they have been previously used to cut back a diseased plant.

 Jen Stark, master gardener and founder of Happy DIY Home says: ‘Camellias can benefit from you pruning them every few years to stimulate healthy growth and thin out the more twiggy branches.
 You should prune them in the late spring months (May or June) to allow sunlight to get to the shrub's interior.’
 The exact time of pruning will depend on the hardiness zone where you live.

 This late-spring prune to tidy the plant and reinvigorate it will be after the camellia has finished flowering.
 If you can, check the pruning instructions for your specific variety of camellia before going in with the blade.
 If you don’t know the variety, take a good look at its natural growth habit and prune accordingly.

 How much you cut off the branches of your type of camellia depends on the desired effect.

 To encourage more growth and produce a taller, bushier shrub, trim 1 inch (2.5cm) off the ends of the branches.